Maatify/admin-infra/README.md

 - Configurable verification window policy (past / future tolerance)
 - Explicit classification of valid, invalid, and expired codes
 - Complete TOTP orchestration lifecycle:
   - enroll
   - verify
   - disable
 - Mandatory audit logging for all TOTP actions using `AuditAuthEventDTO`
   - `auth.totp.failed`
   - `auth.totp.verified`
   - `auth.totp.disabled`
 - Comprehensive PHPUnit test suite:
   - 100% domain coverage
   - High orchestration coverage
 - PHPStan Level MAX passes with zero errors
 - No contract changes
 - No infrastructure assumptions

 ---

-## 🔒 Phase 4 Lock Statement
+## 🔒 Phase Lock Statements

+### Phase 4 — Orchestration
 Phase 4 is **officially CLOSED and LOCKED**.

-From this point forward:
+Any change to:

-- Any change to orchestrator responsibilities
+- Orchestrator responsibilities
-- Any change to execution semantics
+- Execution semantics
-- Any modification to failure behavior
+- Failure behavior

 **requires an ADR or a new phase (Phase 5+)**.

-Remaining LogicException paths are **intentional architectural locks** and do NOT represent missing functionality.

 ---

-## 🔒 Phase 5 Lock Statement
+### Phase 5 — Session Decision Pipeline
 Phase 5 is **officially CLOSED and LOCKED**.

-From this point forward:

 - No changes to session decision semantics
 - No enum reuse across decision layers
 - No cross-layer shortcuts
 - No orchestration logic inside decision layers

-Any modification requires a new phase (Phase 6+).

 ---

+### Phase 5.1 — Authorization Ability Resolver
+Phase 5.1 is **officially CLOSED and LOCKED**.

+- No changes to authorization decision contracts
+- No boolean authorization APIs
+- No implicit permission or role checks
+- No execution logic

+Any modification requires a new phase or ADR.

+---

-## 🔒 Phase 6 Lock Statement
+### Phase 6 — TOTP / MFA
 Phase 6 is **officially CLOSED and LOCKED**.

-From this point forward:

 - No changes to TOTP algorithms or encoding strategy
 - No modification to verification window semantics